clij/clij-docs/README.md

 The two methods for doing this are called `push(image)` and `pull(image)`.
 You can remove a single image from the GPUs memory by using the `release(image)` method.
 Finally, you can remove all images from the GPU with the `clear()` method.
-Importantly, you cannot create images in the GPU _yet_.
-In order to process an image _A_ to an image _B_, both images _A_ and _B_ need to be pushed to the GPU.
-Only then you can run methods to fill the image _B_ with values resulting from _A_.
+In case the destination image doesn't exist, it will be created automatically in the GPU.
-Finally, after processing, you pull _B_ back from the GPU to ImageJ in order to show it.
+Just push an image _A_ to the GPU, process it with destination _B_ and afterwards, you can pull _B_ back from the GPU to ImageJ in order to show it.

 Let's have a look at an example which loads an image and blurs it using the push-pull mechanism.